By Amanda Haas

 As Needed extra-virgin olive oil

-When the sweet potatoes are nearly done, place the steaks directly on the grill grates.
-Insert the probe into the center of a steak, avoiding the bone and any large pockets of fat.
-Close the lid and sear until the internal temperature reaches 130°F for medium-rare or your desired temperature, 4-5 minutes per side.
+When the sweet potatoes are almost done, place the steaks on the grill and cook, allowing each side to sear, until the internal temperature reaches 130°F for medium-rare, 4 to 5 minutes per side.

 130 ˚F / 54 ˚C

-Remove the steaks from the grill and let rest for 10 minutes, then slice against the grain.
+Remove the steaks from the grill, and let rest for 10 minutes.

-Place the sweet potatoes and sliced the steak on a platter.
+Slice the steaks against the grain.
+Place the potatoes and sliced the steak on a platter.
 Serve with Amanda’s Lemon Gremolata for extra flavor.
 Enjoy!